Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Type II SN properties

 \subsection{AT~2023adtf at $z=2.344$}

 AT~2023adtf is photometrically classified as a Type~II SN \citep{decoursey2024}.
 The host galaxy redshift is observed to be $z=2.344$ based on the spectroscopic observations by JADES before explosion \citep{bunker2023}.
 Figure~\ref{fig:adtf} presents the light curves of AT~2023adtf.
 The second and third epoch observations are consistent with the synthetic models from all the adopted ZAMS masses ($12-24~\Msun$) with the explosion energies of $0.5-0.6~\mathrm{B}$.
 No host galaxy extinction is required to reproduce the light-curve evolution.
-The host galaxy SED fitting provides $A_V=0.44^{+0.17}_{-0.17}$, but the SN is located at the outskirt of the host galaxy.
+The host galaxy SED fitting provides $A_V=0.44^{+0.17}_{-0.17}$, but the SN is located at 0.14" away from the central bright region corresponding to 1.2~kpc at $z=2.344$.

 The synthetic light curves do not become as luminous as the observed light curves at the first epoch.
 This inconsistency is resolved by taking a confined dense CSM into account.
 Figure~\ref{fig:adtf_csm} presents an example of the light-curve model with the confined dense CSM.
 By including the CSM with $\dot{M}=1.3\times 10^{-3}~\Msunpyr$, we can reproduce the early light-curve properties of AT~2023adtf.
 The corresponding CSM mass is $0.23~\mathrm{M_\odot}$.
 Figure~\ref{fig:adtf_csm} shows an example with the $\Mzams=16~\Msun$, but the early light curves can be reproduced by the CSM interaction regardless of the ZAMS mass.